Garrett Cooper Player Props: Marlins vs. Padres

 Garrett Cooper At The Plate

-- Cooper is hitting .235 with five doubles, a triple, five home runs and seven walks.
+- Cooper is batting .235 with five doubles, a triple, five home runs and seven walks.

-- He has scored at least once 10 times this season (25.6%), including one multi-run game.
+- He has scored at least one run 10 times this season (25.6%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.